stevenhorkey/alembic-kit/_exercises/checking-in.md

 This exercise attempts to train the opposite.

-It's simple, you have to questions to consider.
+It's simple, you have two questions to consider.

 Take a deep breath, center yourself in the midst of whatever you are experiencing right now.